zeronetworks/rpcfirewall/README.md

 # Terminology?
 Throughout this document, we will use the following terms:
-* **RPC Firewall**: Refers to the actuall RpcFirewall.dll, which is loaded into various RPC servers in order to protect them.
+* **RPC Firewall**: Refers to the actual RpcFirewall.dll, which is loaded into various RPC servers in order to protect them.
 * **RPC Filters**: Refers to the native Windows RPC filtering mechanism.
 * **RPCFW Configuration**: Refers to the RpcFw.conf file, which is used to control how the *RPC Firewall* and *RPC Filters* behave.
 * **RPCFW Manager**: The command line interface, which gives users access to both *RPC Firewall* and *RPC Filters*